containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.predictions.ListPodPredictionsResponse"></a>

 ### ListPodPredictionsResponse
-Represents a response for a listing predictions of pods request
+Represents a response for a listing predictions of pods request.

 | Field | Type | Label | Description |